brano-holy/arch-linux-usb-creator/README.md

 Dependencies
 ------------
-Before using `arch-linux-usb-creator`, make sure:
+Before using `archlinux-usb-creator`, make sure:

 * the latest `syslinux` package (version 6.02 or newer) is installed on the system (see [Config](#config) section for more info),